AkashCiel/bhai_jaan_academy/backend/GITHUB_SYNC_SETUP.md

 # GitHub Sync Setup Guide

-This guide explains how to set up automatic synchronization of `users.json` from your Render deployment back to the GitHub repository.
+This guide explains how to set up automatic synchronization of `users.json` from your Render deployment back to the reports repository.

 ## Overview

-The system now automatically syncs changes to `users.json` to GitHub whenever:
+The system now automatically syncs changes to `users.json` to the reports repository whenever:
 - A new user registers
 - An existing user's data is updated
 - Users are deleted